Fill out beneficiary forms

 Life Insurance and Annuities

-- VA Form 21-0788: Use this to request that a portion of a veteran’s award be paid directly to a spouse, child, or dependent.
+- Veterans Affairs: Use VA Form 21-0788, Information Regarding Apportionment of Beneficiary's Award to request that a portion of a veteran's benefits be paid to a dependent.

 Form Comparison